Arrest warrant issued for mask-less woman who police say wouldn't leave Galveston bank

-GALVESTON, Texas — A woman was charged with criminal trespass and resisting arrest after she refused to wear a mask inside a Galveston bank Thursday.
+GALVESTON, Texas — A woman is accused of criminal trespass and resisting arrest after she refused to wear a mask inside a Galveston bank Thursday.

 The manager of the Bank of America on Central City Boulevard called police.